San Mateo County Board of Supervisors

 The San Mateo County Board of Supervisors is the five-member elected body that supervises the operation of San Mateo County, California.
 Board members represent one of five districts of roughly equal population within the county, elected, since a 2012 charter change, only by voters in their own district.
-The current board members are Dave Pine (District 1), Carole Groom (District 2), Don Horsley (District 3), Warren Slocum (District 4), and David Canepa (District 5).
+The current board members are Jackie Speier (District 1), Noelia Corzo (District 2), Ray Mueller (District 3), Lisa Gauthier (District 4), and David Canepa (District 5).